thi-truong/thi-truong.github.io/_posts/2024-01-06-science-and-santa.md

   - internet
   - science education
 ---
-These days, I bounce ideas often with James Adams, an anthropologist, who is also a postdoctoral researcher in the CLIMATE Justice Initiative.
+These days, I bounce ideas often with James Adams, an anthropologist who is also a postdoctoral researcher in the CLIMATE Justice Initiative.
 He has motivated me to read more of non-Latour authors about the topic of scales and Earth.
 Real growth since [the last time I talked about Latour](https://thi-truong.github.io/posts/2022/01/16/thoughts-reading-latour)!
 Recently, our conversation has turned to information and the Internet.
 Our conversation reminded me about a secret that I have held for decades, but I am ready to come clean: **Science made me believe in Santa Claus**.
 Okay, let me explain.

 In the early 2000s, I was in 5th grade.
 During one random day during the holiday break, I caught a TV commercial advertising Santa tracking capabilities, by an entity called NORAD.
 This YouTube video [NORAD Tracks Santa 2006 Trailer](youtube.com/watch?v=XcMvAeic-sY) is similar to what I saw that day.
 In particular, these screenshots show what the commercial looked like: